kragen/derctuo/light-pen-latency.md

 cursor is in the middle of the screen, for example, you can paint each field in two halves, one starting from the cursor and going up, the other starting from the cursor and going down.
 This might save you the return fare from your round-trip ticket.
-(I'm not convinced it will actually help, though.)
+(I’m not convinced it will actually help, though.)

-Sometimes, though, especially if the cursor is close to the top or bottom of the screen, you'll have to spend the time to jump up or down to the cursor, then jump back to what you were drawing.
+Sometimes, though, especially if the cursor is close to the top or bottom of the screen, you’ll have to spend the time to jump up or down to the cursor, then jump back to what you were drawing.

 So one scheme is:

 - 15.73 kHz horizontal raster scan most of the time.
 - 29.97 Hz raster frame rate (33.37 ms per frame).
-- 4:1 interlacing, so each field is 8.34 ms.
+- 4:1 interlacing, so each field is 8.34 ms, implying a 120 Hz vertical retrace frequency, which is probably feasible but may be challenging.
 - Three cursor probes per field: one when it happens to reach the cursor and thus costs no travel time; one from a worst-case vertical distance of ⅓ field away from the cursor and thus 0.41 ms each way,